-Conceptual research framework constitutes of a researcher’s combination of previous researches and associated work and explains the occurring phenomenon.
-It systematically explains the actions needed in the course of the research study based on the knowledge obtained from other ongoing researches and other researchers’ point of view on the subject matter.
+Conceptual research framework constitutes of a researcher’s combination of previous research and associated work and explains the occurring phenomenon.
+It systematically explains the actions needed in the course of the research study based on the knowledge obtained from other ongoing research and other researchers’ points of view on the subject matter.

 Here is a stepwise guide on how to create the conceptual research framework:

-2. Collect relevant literature: Once you have narrowed down a topic, it is time to collect relevant information around it.
-This is an important step and much of your research is dependant on this particular step as conceptual research is mostly based on information obtained from previous researches.
-Here collecting relevant literature and information is the key to successfully completed research.
+Once you have narrowed down a topic, it is time to collect relevant information about it.
+This is an important step, and much of your research is dependent on this particular step, as conceptual research is mostly based on information obtained from previous research.
+Here collecting relevant literature and information is the key to successfully completing research.

-The material that you should preferably use is scientific journals, research papers published by well-known scientist and similar material.
-There is a lot of information available on the internet and public libraries as well.
+The material that you should preferably use is scientific journals, research papers published by well-known scientists, and similar material.
+There is a lot of information available on the internet and in public libraries as well.
 All the information that you find on the internet may not be relevant or true.
-So before you use the information make sure you verify it.
+So before you use the information, make sure you verify it.

-3. Identify specific variables: Identify the specific variables that are related to the research study you want to conduct.
-These variables can give your research a new scope and can also help you identify how these can be related to your research.
-For example, consider hypothetically you are wanting to conduct a research about an occurrence of cancer in married women.
+Identify the specific variables that are related to the research study you want to conduct.
+These variables can give your research a new scope and can also help you identify how these can be related to your research design.
+For example, consider hypothetically you want to conduct research about the occurrence of cancer in married women.
 Here the two variables that you will be concentrating on are married women and cancer.

-4. Generate the framework: In this step, you start building the required framework using the mix of variables from the scientific articles and other relevant materials.
-The problem statement in your research becomes the research framework.
+In this step, you start building the required framework using the mix of variables from the scientific articles and other relevant materials.
+The research problem statement in your research becomes the research framework.
 Your attempt to start answering the question becomes the basis of your research study.
 The study is carried out to reduce the knowledge gap and make available more relevant and correct information.

 Example of Conceptual Research Framework

 The study claims that constant exposure to sunlight can cause the precancerous condition and can eventually lead to cancer and other skin abnormalities.
-Those affected by these experience symptoms like fatigue, fine or coarse wrinkles, discoloration of the skin, freckles, burning sensation on the more exposed areas.
+Those affected by these experience symptoms like fatigue, fine or coarse wrinkles, discoloration of the skin, freckles, and a burning sensation in the more exposed areas.

-Note that in this study there are two variables associated- cancer and women over 40 years in the African subcontinent.
-But one is a dependent variable (women over 40 years, in the African subcontinent) and the other is independent variable (cancer).
-Cumulative exposure to sun till the age of 18 years can lead to symptoms similar to skin cancer.
-If this is not taken care of and there are chances that cancer can spread entirely.
+Note that in this study, there are two variables associated- cancer and women over 40 years in the African subcontinent.
+But one is a dependent variable (women over 40 years, in the African subcontinent), and the other is an independent variable (cancer).
+Cumulative exposure to the sun till the age of 18 years can lead to symptoms similar to skin cancer.
+If this is not taken care of, there are chances that cancer can spread entirely.

-Assuming that the other factors are constant during the research period it will be possible to correlate the two variables and thus confirm that, indeed chronic exposure to sunlight causes cancer in women over the age of 40 in African subcontinent.
-Further, a correlational research can verify this association further.
+Assuming that the other factors are constant during the research period, it will be possible to correlate the two variables and thus confirm that, indeed, chronic exposure to sunlight causes cancer in women over the age of 40 in the African subcontinent.
+Further, correlational research can verify this association further.

 Advantages of Conceptual Research

-2. This type of research heavily relies on previously conducted studies, no form of experiment is conducted which save time, efforts and resources.
-More and relevant information can be generated by conducting conceptual research.
+2. This type of research heavily relies on previously conducted studies; no form of experiment is conducted, which saves time, effort, and resources.
+More relevant information can be generated by conducting conceptual research.

-3. Conceptual research is considered as the most convenient form of research.
-In this type of research, if the conceptual framework is ready only relevant information and literature needs to be sorted.
+3. Conceptual research is considered the most convenient form of research.
+In this type of research, if the conceptual framework is ready, only relevant information and literature need to be sorted.

 QuestionPro for Conceptual Research

 QuestionPro offers readily available conceptual frameworks.
-These frameworks can be used to research consumer trust, customer satisfaction (CSAT), product evaluations, etc. You can select from a wide range of templates and question types and examples curated by expert researchers.
+These frameworks can be used to research consumer trust, customer satisfaction (CSAT), product evaluations, etc. You can select from a wide range of templates question types, and examples curated by expert researchers.